42S6 Morfey

-42S6 Morfey or Morfei (Морфей, after the god of dreams in Greek mythology Morpheus) with missile 9M338K or RZV-MD based and derived from the Tor-M2, was a short range air defense system under development for the Russian Armed Forces.
-It was a mobile system with a range of 5 km.
+42S6 Morfey or Morfei (Морфей, after the god of dreams in Greek mythology Morpheus) with missile 9M338K or RZV-MD based and derived from the Tor-M2, is a short range air defense system under development for the Russian Armed Forces.
+Is a mobile system with a range of 5 km.
 Development has been ongoing since 2007 and it was supposed to be introduced in 2015.
-It was reported to feature an omnidirectional cupola-type radar with Active electronically scanned array.
-It was being developed by Almaz-Antey.
+It was reported to feature an omnidirectional cupola-type radar with an active electronically scanned array.
+Is being developed by Almaz-Antey.